naninovel/docs/docs/guide/configuration.md

 Min Auto Play Delay | 3 | Minimum seconds to wait before executing next command while in auto play mode.
 Complete On Continue | True | Whether to instantly complete blocking (`wait:true`) commands performed over time (eg, animations, hide/reveal, tint changes, etc) when `Continue` input is activated.
 Show Debug On Init | False | Whether to show player debug window on engine initialization.
+Wait By Default | True | Whether to wait the played commands when the `wait` parameter is not explicitly specified.

 </div>